-Looking to stay fit at home?
-A treadmill is a great addition to your home gym.There is an array of options to suit all exercisers, from parents and seniors to pro runners alike.
-By determining your budget and requirements ahead of time, you can find the treadmill that’s best suited for you at a fraction of a commercial machine’s cost, here are some features to consider when comparing treadmills: Incline manual / auto, walking area belt size, maximum speed, motor power, computer functions and heart rate monitor, pre-set programs, overall size, and of course the price.
-See below for more information which may help you decide what's best for you.
+A Powertrain treadmill is a great investment for you and your family.There’s an array of options to suit all exercisers, from parents and seniors to pro runners alike.
+By determining your budget and requirements ahead of time, you can find the treadmill that’s best suited for you at a fraction of a commercial machine’s cost, here are some features to consider when comparing treadmills: Incline manual / auto, walking area belt size, maximum speed, motor power, computer functions, pre-set programs, overall size, and of course the price.
+See below for more information which may help you decide what's best for you in the Powertrain range.

 *Free shipping offers may exclude some locations